 Cameron is a tiny town located in the state of North Carolina.
-With a population of 295 people and two constituent neighborhoods, Cameron is the 529th largest community in North Carolina.
+With a population of 244 people and three constituent neighborhoods, Cameron is the 547th largest community in North Carolina.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Cameron is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Cameron is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Cameron who work in sales jobs (14.38%), personal care services (9.38%), and office and administrative support (8.75%).
+Cameron is a decidedly white-collar town, with fully 89.08% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Cameron is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Cameron who work in sales jobs (19.72%), healthcare suport services (19.37%), and office and administrative support (15.49%).

-Cameron is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Cameron does not have a public transit system used by locals to get to and from work.

-The per capita income in Cameron in 2010 was $16,887, which is lower middle income relative to North Carolina, and low income relative to the rest of the US.
-This equates to an annual income of $67,548 for a family of four.
+The per capita income in Cameron in 2018 was $22,361, which is lower middle income relative to North Carolina and the nation.
+This equates to an annual income of $89,444 for a family of four.
 However, Cameron contains both very wealthy and poor people as well.

 Cameron is an extremely ethnically-diverse town.
 The people who call Cameron home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cameron residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Cameron include German, Scottish, English, and Scots-Irish.
+Important ancestries of people in Cameron include German, Scottish, Irish, English, and French.

 The most common language spoken in Cameron is English.
-Other important languages spoken here include African languages and Hebrew.
+Other important languages spoken here include Spanish and Italian.